 Neighbourhoods that have already been planned and are in the process of building out and/or have approved subdivision or development permit applications associated with them are termed "Developing Neighbourhoods."
 These areas provide little opportunity to change direction with respect to current planning philosophy, i.e.: density targets, design guidelines, and streetscapes.
 Ensuring the developments build out in accordance with existing ASP policies is paramount.
+In accordance with the EMRGP aspirational intensification targets of 10 percent apply to the built-up urban area, meaning that Morinville should aspire to achieve 1 out of every 10 new dwellings to be directed to this area.

-- 7.22.
-Morinville should require, to the extent possible, that future development proposals align with the updated Recreation, Parks and Open Spaces Master Plan and Municipal Open Space Standards, and priority given to trails system connectivity, including connectivity with the proposed regional recreation facility and Sturgeon County's recreation facilities and in particular with the Hamlet of Cardiff. - 7.23.
-Morinville should strongly encourage architectural controls and minimum design standards for streetscapes on new phases of development. - 7.24.
+- 7.23.
+For purposes of the Edmonton Metropolitan Region Growth Plan, Developing Neighbourhoods are identified as a "Built-up Urban Area" of the Metropolitan Structure.
+Redevelopment and infill in Developing Neighbourhoods shall be encouraged to contribute to achieving the aspirational intensification target of 10 percent in accordance with the Edmonton Metropolitan Region Growth Plan. - 7.24.
+Morinville should require, to the extent possible, that future development proposals align with the updated Recreation, Parks and Open Spaces Master Plan and Municipal Open Space Standards, and priority given to trails system connectivity, including connectivity with the proposed regional recreation facility and Sturgeon County's recreation facilities and in particular with the Hamlet of Cardiff. - 7.25.
+Morinville should strongly encourage architectural controls and minimum design standards for streetscapes on new phases of development. - 7.26.
 Morinville may support amendments to existing ASPs in order to implement current planning philosophy in developing areas provided that sufficient infrastructure capacity is demonstrated.